 “They were only saying, ‘what do you want here?’, and so on and made fun of us.”

-The group was directly transported back to the Bosnian border in a white van with a police emblem on it.
+The respondent recalled that the group was directly transported back to the Bosnian border in a white van with a police emblem on it.

-In a spot south of Velika Kladusa close to the Croatian village of Šiljkovača, 4 other police officers were waiting for them.
-Those 4 officers were wearing black uniforms and ski masks, so presumably Croatian intervention police.
-In this forested area, the two men were strip-searched, deprived of their belongings, and beaten with wooden sticks and batons.
+In a spot south of Velika Kladusa close to the Croatian village of Šiljkovača, 4 other police officers were reportedly waiting for them.
+According to the respondent, those 4 officers were wearing black uniforms and ski masks, a uniform consistent with Croatian border police.
+In this forested area, the two men were reportedly strip-searched, deprived of their belongings, and beaten with wooden sticks and batons.
 The respondent suffered severe injuries in his face and on his neck.

 “They took everything, phones, powerbanks, clothes, we stayed only with T-Shirt and Shoes!
 They are criminals, they beat us with sticks and batons!”